Kinglord/ComfyUI_Prompt_Gallery/README.md

 ## Installation
 - `git clone` this repo into your ComfyUI custom nodes folder
   - There are other ways to do this since it's just a js file but if I ever do add nodes better safe than sorry.
 The repo is tiny enough you can just download it and stick it in there, I won't tell.
-- Copy the `promptImages` folder into your ComfyUI **INPUT** folder (yes I know it's not great but I can't use user directories yet)
-- Download any or all (or none if you're gonna be like that) of [Navimixu's archives](https://civitai.com/models/615967/ponyxl-wildcards-vault) and extract them into the `promptImages` folder.
+- Download any or all (or none if you're gonna be like that) of [Navimixu's archives](https://civitai.com/models/615967/ponyxl-wildcards-vault) and extract them into the `promptImages` folder (located inside this custom node directory).
 If you do it right your folder should look like this with all the images in various subfolders under `thumbnails`
+- NOTE - If you were a SUPER EARLY adopter of this then you need to move the contents of the promptImages folder in INPUT to the folder within the custom node.
+Once done you can nuke the old folder (yay)

   ![image](https://github.com/user-attachments/assets/32a77786-0cb1-42c5-83f0-303aa29bd980)